uswds/uswds-site/pages/patterns/create-a-profile/race-and-ethnicity.md

 <strong>Use a fieldset and legend for a checkbox group.</strong> Surround a related set of checkboxes with a `<fieldset>`.
 The `<legend>` provides context for the grouping.
 Don’t use fieldset and legend for a single check.

-<strong>These custom checkboxes are accessible.</strong> The custom checkbox component is accessible to screen readers because the default checkbox is moved off-screen with position: absolute; left: -999em.
+<strong>These custom checkboxes are accessible.</strong> The custom checkbox component is accessible to screen readers because the default checkbox is moved off-screen with `position: absolute; left: -999em`.

-<strong>Use a semantic tag.</strong> The checkbox should have a semantic tag for the id attribute, and its corresponding label should have the same value in its for attribute.
+<strong>Use a semantic tag.</strong> The checkbox should have a semantic tag for the `id` attribute, and its corresponding label should have the same value in its `for` attribute.

 <strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for form templates](https://designsystem.digital.gov/templates/form-templates/) and the [accessibility guidelines for form controls](https://designsystem.digital.gov/components/form/).